tKaiB/How-To-Survive/README.md

 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on youtube videos from [Kaggle](https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset).
 For detailed walkthrough, please view the source code in order from:

-1. [Data Extraction]
+1. [Data Extraction & Cleaning]
 2. [Data Visualization]
-3. [Data Resampling and Splitting]
-4. [Multi-Layer perceptron]
+3. [Multi-Layer perceptron]
-5. [Random Forest]
+4. [Random Forest]

 ## Contributors

-- @tKaiB/TAN KAI BOON -
+- @tKaiB/TAN KAI BOON - Data Extraction & Cleaning + Data Visualization
-- @Arcyonix/ TAN KOK ANN JEFF -
+- @Arcyonix/ TAN KOK ANN JEFF -  Random Forest + Data Visualization
-- @BinaryAnxiety/ LIM JIA EARN -
+- @BinaryAnxiety/ LIM JIA EARN -  Multi-Layer perceptron + Data Visualization

 ## Problem Definition
 Are we able to predict how long(number of days) youtube video is trending based on its attributes?